top of page

 At the very least, the space industry has been traditionally homogenous when it comes to the people that make it up.
 Though that is slowly changing, I think it will take continued, effective effort to sustain that progress.

-I'm at an exciting point in life where I get to help build a permanent presence on our moon and beyond, learn how to create complex systems in space, and write stories about far-out worlds.
+I'm at an exciting point in life where I get to help build a permanent presence on our moon and beyond, and also learn how to design complex systems in space.
 I hope to continue this journey in the near term, and I am excited about where it'll take me!